 We are controlled by Tanger Factory Outlet Centers, Inc. and subsidiaries, a fully-integrated, self-administered and self-managed real estate investment trust, or REIT.
 The Company owns the majority of the partnership interests issued by the Operating Partnership, which we refer to as units, through its two wholly-owned subsidiaries, the Tanger GP Trust and the Tanger LP Trust.
 The Tanger GP Trust controls the Operating Partnership as its sole general partner.
 The Tanger LP Trust holds a limited partnership interest.
 The remaining units are held by the Tanger family through ownership of the Tanger Family Limited Partnership.
 Stanley K. Tanger, the Company's Chairman of the Board, is the sole general partner of the Tanger Family Limited Partnership.
-Unless the context indicates otherwise, the term "Operating Partnership" refers to Tanger Factory Outlet Centers, Inc. and subsidiaries.
-The terms "we", "our" and "us" refer to the Operating Partnership or the Operating Partnership and the Company together, as the text requires.
+Unless the context indicates otherwise, the term "Operating Partnership" refers to Tanger Properties Limited Partnership and subsidiaries and the term "Company" refers to Tanger Kee", "our" and "us" refer to the Operating Partnership or the Operating Partnership and the Company together, as the text requires.